BharathVishal/Sensor-list-using-WearableRecyclerView-for-Wear-OS/README.md

 # Sensor-list-using-WearableRecyclerView

-A wearable sensor list app that displays the sensors using WearableRecyclerView.
+A wearable sensor list app for Wear OS that displays the sensors using WearableRecyclerView.

 &nbsp;
 ### Usage: